-Probate and trust litigation can turn families into enemies and convert inheritances into attorneys' fees.
-These disputes can fueled by sibling rivalry, blended families, family grudges, financial need, entitlement, revenge, greed, or spite.
-Litigators have a bird's eye view of the issues which fuel such disputes and are often able to anticipate potential issues before they erupt, so they might be avoided in the future.
+Probate and trust litigation can turn families into enemies and convert inheritances into attorneys’ fees.
+These disputes can be fueled by sibling rivalry, blended families, family grudges, financial need, entitlement, revenge, greed, or spite.
+Litigators have a bird’s eye view of the issues which fuel such disputes and are often able to anticipate potential issues before they erupt, so they might be avoided in the future.

 Some of us may need help making decisions or caring for ourselves or our finances.
 Some questions to answer as you select who you may want to act on your behalf if you are unable to act for yourself:

 - Who will make your medical decisions and who will pay your bills and manage your finances?

 - How much power should someone else have over you and/or your property?

 In the absence of proper powers of attorney and living wills, court involvement in the form of guardianship and/or conservatorship proceedings may be necessary.
 Even if the appointment of a guardian and/or conservator is not contested, the court process costs time and money.
 In some cases where there is no suitable family member to act as guardian or conservator, or if there is too much family conflict, a private fiduciary may be appointed as guardian and/or conservator.
 In that event, strangers are making your most personal decisions and managing your finances.
 Such court proceedings offer fertile ground for family disputes, both at the time of the appointment and during the guardianship and/or conservatorship administration.